Custom Corrugated Boxes

 Have you ever had your product damaged in transit?

 Peek Packaging designs custom corrugated boxes tailored to the specifics of your product to maintain product protection in transit.
 If you are unfamiliar with this material, think of the brown boxes you use when moving, or the boxes your Amazon products get delivered in.
 Custom corrugated boxes are made in a much thicker, and stronger material than custom chipboard boxes which makes them viable for heavier products.
-They also provide much more burst or puncture protection that you will need as your product makes its way to the end destination.
+They also provide much more burst or puncture protection that you will need as your product makes way to its end destination.
 Sometimes creating a custom box in a more effective size is not enough to protect the product properly.
 Our designers can also create custom corrugated inserts to keep your product in place, or present your product nicely within the outer packaging for the end user.

 With so many stock corrugated options out there, why do I need a custom corrugated box?